 And if you excavate a full basement extension you may finally be able to have the basement entertainment area you only ever dreamed about.

-To gather new design ideas and average market prices visit Reno-Inspiration to see our past customers various home addition projects and their associated costs.
+To gather new design ideas and average market prices visit Reno-Inspiration to see our past customers’ various home addition projects and their associated costs.
 You can also visit the Reno-Assistance home addition page for further information on planning your home addition project and get an idea of the potential cost of a house extension or cost of adding a room.
+You can even take a look at our 9 steps to a successful home addition article.

-When it comes time to find your contractor, choose a Reno-Assistance 360° Verified Contractor to ensure the project gets completed seamlessly.
+When it comes time to finding your contractor, choose a Reno-Assistance 360° Verified Contractor to ensure the project gets completed seamlessly.
 All 360° Verified Contractors have been checked to ensure they have all the required licences and insurance, glowing recommendations from past clients, and the expertise to do the job properly.
 Best of all, using Reno-Assistance is free for homeowners.
-Contact Reno-Assistance now to get started.
+Call us now to get started or fill out our form.